Jefferies 2024 – Cargo tries again with an old idea

 An important question is why none of the previous owners of the anti-CD22 construct now known as firi-cel, including legacy companies of Bristol Myers Squibb, had any luck with it.
 The space Cargo is targeting is important – lymphoma patients who relapse after standard anti-CD19 Car-T therapy – and investors already have expectations for next year's data.

-That's because Stanford University, from which Cargo licensed firi-cel, ran its own phase 1 study in a CD19 Car-relapsed DLBCL setting, and the data are published for all to see.
+That's because Stanford University, one party from which Cargo licensed firi-cel, ran its own phase 1 study in a CD19 Car-relapsed DLBCL setting, and the data are published for all to see.
 The headline number is a 52% complete response rate among 29 patients, with 75% of CR patients still in response at 12 months.

 Six-month OS